sebastian-ruiz/ShuttleViewer/readme.md

 ShuttleViewer is a plugin for fileShuttle.
 It adds a neat landing page for your images, much like droplr and cloudapp.
 ShuttleViewer is composed of HTML, CSS and JS, which should be uploaded to your image hosting server.

+View a [real life example here](http://sht.tl/iKLtFX) of ShuttleViewer in action.

 ![step 1](https://raw.githubusercontent.com/vephinx/ShuttleViewer/master/example.png)

 ##Features